hdShang/arxiv-daily/docs/cs-LG/2025-06-06/papers/250606137v1-table-r1-self-supervised-and-reinforcement-learning-for-program-base.md

 ---
 layout: default
-title: Table-r1: Self-supervised and Reinforcement Learning for Program-based Table Reasoning in Small Language Models
+title: "Table-r1: Self-supervised and Reinforcement Learning for Program-based Table Reasoning in Small Language Models"
 ---

 # Table-r1: Self-supervised and Reinforcement Learning for Program-based Table Reasoning in Small Language Models